Construction Networking Event in UAE | Technology ConFex

 Ghassan Talhouk, Chief Executive Officer, Socienta

-Panel: AI beyond chat bots & sales agents
+Panel: AI beyond chatbots & sales agents

 Binoo Joseph, Group CTIO, Cenomi Group